 Olympic Zone (Green)

-Whistler is an excellent ski resort for a beginner, with more than 40km of dedicated learning slopes to boost confidence.
+Whistler Blackcomb is an excellent ski resort for a beginner, with more than 40km of dedicated learning slopes to boost confidence.
 To find nice, wide, cruisy slopes, head over to the Olympic Zone.
 This area is perfect for skiers to develop their first turns or for those who are returning to skiing after a long hiatus.
-The area can be easily reached from Whistler Village via the main gondola, stopping off at the mid-station.
+The area can be easily reached from Whistler Village via Whistler Village Gondola, stopping off at the mid-station.
 Once skiers have mastered the Olympic Zone, they can take the gondola further up and explore the tree-lined green and blue slopes that await.

 Stay At:

-Fairmont Chateau Whistler is an excellent five-star ski-in ski-out property in the centre of Whistler Village.
+Fairmont Chateau Whistler is an excellent five-star ski-in ski-out property in the Upper Village.
 Experience iconic slopeside luxury as soon as you arrive.

 Harmony Ridge (Blue)

 A popular ski area for beginners and intermediates is Harmony Ridge.
-Skiers can reach the ridge by venturing up the main Whistler gondola and traversing down the blue rabbit tracks to Lower Ratfink.
+Skiers can reach the ridge by venturing up Whistler Village Gondola and traversing down the blue G.S. to Blue Roads.
 Once you’ve taken the Harmony Express chair to the summit, skiers will be delighted by the views from Little Whistler Peak.
 After you’ve soaked up the scenery from the 2,115m height, take either the Harmony Ridge or the Harmony Piste slope across the mountain.
 This is a nice way to discover the slopes but also stay close enough to the learning area of the Olympic Zone.

 Stay At:

-Saudan’s Couloir is one of the best ski runs in Whistler.
+Saudan Couloir is one of the best ski runs in Whistler Blackcomb.
 It is best suited to the more advanced, thrill-seeking skiers.
 It is considered one of the most challenging runs in the whole ski area, reserved for the ‘hardened’ skiers.
 The couloir is located just below Horstman Hut on Blackcomb Mountain.
 The elevation is 2,284m and is nestled between two cliff areas.
 The entrance isn’t the most welcoming, with a difficult rocky drop followed by a boulder-lined field.
 It isn’t for the faint-hearted but it is a huge achievement for those who successfully tackle the extreme run.
+If you want to give it a shot with some support, you can book a private guide or join Extremely Canadian Steeps Clinic with Whistler Blackcomb’s snow school team.

 Stay At:

-Westin Resort & Spa sits at the base of the slopes, with excellent access to Whistler and Blackcomb Mountain.
+Westin Resort & Spa sits at the base of the slopes, situated slopeside on Whistler Mountain in the heart of the village.
 The five-star escape has an excellent restaurant and a fantastic wellness area.

-If you fancy yourself as a ‘park rat’ or a freestyle extraordinaire, we recommend visiting the Blackcomb Mountain Park.
-In Whistler, there are five terrain parks to choose from, three on Blackcomb Mountain and two on Whistler Mountain.
+If you fancy yourself as a ‘park rat’ or a freestyle extraordinaire, we recommend visiting the Whistler Blackcomb Terrain Parks.
+Whistler Blackcomb has three terrain parks to choose from, two on Blackcomb Mountain and one on Whistler Mountain.
 The former is where the pros practice, on the Highest Level Terrain Park.
 Take a punt on the numerous features and return to the top via the Catskinner chairlift.
 The lift gives a great view of the riders launching themselves off the extreme hits, sometimes even going higher than the chairlift itself!

 Stay At:

-Crystal Lodge is in an unbeatable location, just steps away from the Blackcomb gondola.
+Crystal Lodge is in an unbeatable location, just steps away from the Whistler gondola.
 The Lodge sits proudly in the centre of Whistler Village amongst the large selection of bars and eateries.

 Peak to Creek (Blue)